Star & Shadow Cinema Micro Projects Commissions

-Star & Shadow Cinema Cooperative are very pleased to announce that this summer we received an Arts Council of England (ACE) Emergency Fund grant of £34,569 towards setting up a Micro Projects Commissioning Fund for our volunteers, part cover some of our overhead costs and provide a broader programme of practical volunteer support.
+We are very pleased to announce that in June 2020 we received an Arts Council of England (ACE) Emergency Fund grant of £34,569 to help support us through the COVID-19 crisis.
+This went towards setting up a Micro Projects Commissioning Fund for our volunteers, covering some of our overhead costs and providing a broader programme of practical volunteer support.

 The Star & Shadow is completely volunteer run and we have nearly 1000 active members who help keep the cooperative running.
-Outside of Star & Shadow many work freelance and part time in the creative and cultural sectors, many in service industries that have been forced to close over the last 8 months.
+Outside of Star & Shadow many work freelance and part time in the creative and cultural sectors, many in service industries that have been forced to close over the last year.
 A lot of volunteers are single, live on their own and experience isolation.
 When the pandemic hit, it was important for us to support our community in whatever ways we could, including providing volunteers with the opportunity to lead on and provide financial support for them to produce their own creative projects and help realise new ideas.

 Star & Shadow Cinema Cooperative

 The Micro Projects recipients are: